Brianetta/DonationTracker/README.md

 ### /donorgoal ###

-This command lists goals, and if given a goal name will list the commands that goal will run.
+This command lists goals, and if given a goal name will list the commands that goal will run, and allow them to be edited.

-Ultimately, this command will also be used to configure or remove goals on the fly.
-For now, though, it is just informative.

 **Examples**

+List all goals:

     /donorgoal

+Show details of a goal called chestshops:

     /donorgoal chestshops

+Alter the number of days of the chestshops goal to 30:

+    /donorgoal chestshops days 30

+Alter the donation amount required for the chestshops goal to $50:

+    /donorgoal chestshops amount 50

+Add an enable command to chestshops, announcing it:

+    /donorgoal chestshops enable bc Chestshops enabled!

+Add a disable command to chestshops, announcing its removal:

+    /donorgoal chestshops disable bc Chestshops disabled :-(

+Totally delete the chestshops goal:

+    /donorgoal chestshops clear

+**You can create a new goal be specifying either a donation amount or a number of days.**

 ### /ddbg ###